jakob-rzeppa/supply-manager-backend/README.md

 ## Why this project?

 I am creating this project for my father, who is developing a supply management system to manage our supplies.
-This application will make it possible to manage users and save the data online.
+This application will make it possible to save the data online and manage users.
+It will function as the part of the projects that contains the logic not directly seen by the user and take the load of the client.

+## What I learned so far?

+- I learned that a crucial part of developing a application isn´t just programming, but designing and planning the a. o.
+API endpoints and desired behavior of the application.
+- I learned that testing is a necessary and very useful step in developing a feature.
+I beleve that - after I got the hang of the test framework - the testing saved more time than writing the tests.

 ## What is used?

 Routes / Middleware: Express Js

 Types: typescript

+Testing: jest

 Database: MongoDB / mongoose